webysther/jellyfin-sdk-python.github.io/docs/sdk.md

 # jellyfin.api

-Module `api` - Entry point for interacting with the Jellyfin API.
+Module `api` - High-level interface for ApiClient and Configuration.

 <a id="jellyfin.api.Version"></a>